LennartEgb/vec2compose/README.md

 ```

 ## Motivation
-This is a small project to play around with CLI tools and support the Jetpack Compose development to move further away from XML files in Android projects.
+This is a project to play around with CLI tools and support the Jetpack Compose development to move further away from XML files in Android projects.
 A custom icon set can be generated as the [material icon set](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/material/material-icons-core/src/commonMain/kotlin/androidx/compose/material/icons/Icons.kt;l=65?q=Icons&sq=) without adding XML resources.